-The accounting process that begins with analyzing and journalizing transactions and ends with the preparation and interpretation of financial statements is called the accounting cycle.
+The accounting process is a sequence of processes that starts with analyzing and journalizing transactions and ends with the preparation and interpretation of financial statements.
+This whole process is also called the accounting cycle.

 The steps are done in the order presented above, although the methods of performing the steps vary from business to business.

 For example, the details of a sale may be entered by scanning bar codes in a grocery store, or they may require an in-depth legal interpretation for a complex order from a customer for an expensive piece of equipment.

 The first step in the accounting process is to identify the transactions and events which can be measured in monetary terms.

 Suppose, you go to a gift shop and buy some gifts for your brother and make a cash payment of Rs.
 1500.
 Purchase of the gifts for cash is an example of a transaction, which involves a reciprocal exchange of two things:

 - delivery of the gifts

 Hence, the transaction involves this aspect, i.e. Give and Take.
 Payment of cash involves give aspect and delivery of gifts is a take aspect.